Regularity at the free boundary for Dirac-harmonic maps from surfaces: Supporting PDE results

 Assuming Proposition \ref{prop: decay1} we follow the argument for the proof of \cite[Lemma 7.3]{Sh_To}, again the full details are given in \cite{Sh} or \cite[Chapter 6]{thesis}, however one should follow the argument by replacing $\D u$ with $A\D u$.
 This finishes the proof of Proposition \ref{prop: improved decay}. $\square$

-{\bf Proof of Proposition \ref{prop: decay1}:} This section of the proof also follows exactly the ideas set out in \cite{Sh} and \cite[Chapter 6]{thesis} but we include some of the details since there are a couple of added technicalities here: We will use the Coulomb gauge in order to re-write our equation, so set $\epsilon$ small enough so that we can apply Theorem \ref{Uhlenbeck}.
-We have
+{\bf Proof of Proposition \ref{prop: decay1}:} This section of the proof also follows exactly the ideas set out in \cite{Sh} and \cite[Chapter 6]{thesis} but we include some of the details since there are a couple of added technicalities here: We will use the Coulomb gauge \cite[Lemma 3.1]{riviere_struwe} in order to re-write our equation; so setting $\epsilon$ small enough we have

 and

 Letting $S=P^{-1}A$ we have

 and